neuefische/web-exercises/sessions/react-nesting/demo-end/README.md

-# React Nesting: React Nesting Demo Start
+# React Nesting: React Nesting Demo End

 ## Notes

-- You only have to touch the `./src/App.jsx` file.
+- This is the final version of the demo
-- You find the end point for this demo in `sessions/react-nesting/demo-end`.
+- You find the starting point for this demo in `sessions/react-nesting/demo-start`

 ## Development